-As part of our service efforts, we have created Palmetto Provider University.
-This curriculum educates new and experienced providers along with their staff on our business objectives and processes.
-From the Provider page of www.SouthCarolinaBlues.com, select the Provider Training link from the Education Center drop-down menu.
-View a list of current course offerings and descriptions from the Palmetto Provider University page.
-Choose the link to complete the registration form.
+As part of our service efforts, we host monthly webinars and annual workshops.
+These trainings educate new and experienced providers, along with their staff, on our business objectives and processes.

+From the Provider page of www.SouthCarolinaBlues.com, select News and Events.
+Next, select Upcoming Trainings.